JelaniCreary06/eng1121-multimodal-project-fission-n-fusion/README.md

 The quiz questions, HTML, and CSS were generated with the help of [ChatGPT](https://openai.com/chatgpt) by OpenAI.
 The javascript functions were all created, and designed by me (i'm not confident in front-end so I stick to back-end).
 All quiz questions were also double checked for accuracy.

+## 📄 License

+This project is for educational use only.

 ## Setup